awsdocs/aws-net-developer-guide/doc_source/net-dg-setup.rst

    .. tip:: The |sdk-net| is also available on `GitHub <https://github.com/aws/aws-sdk-net>`_.

 2. To begin the install process, open the saved install file and follow the on-screen instructions.
-Version 2 of the the SDK can be found in the :file:`past-releases` folder of the the SDK installation directory.
+Version 2 of the SDK can be found in the :file:`past-releases` folder of the SDK installation directory.

    .. tip:: By default, the |TFW| is installed in the *Program Files* directory, which requires
       administrator privileges.
 To install the |TFW| as a non-administrator, specify a different installation directory.

-3. (Optional) You can install extensions for the the SDK, which include a session state provider and a trace listener.
+3. (Optional) You can install extensions for the SDK, which include a session state provider and a trace listener.
 For more information, see :ref:`net-dg-nuget`.